Skip to main content

 What is Recompose?
 In their own words:

-is a React utility belt for function components and higher-order components.
+acdlite/recompose is a React utility belt for function components and higher-order components.
 Think of it like lodash for React.

 So, it’s a set of methods we can use to improve the organization, creation and application of our HOC’s encouraging the use of functional stateless components combined with the composition of HOCs.

-Let’s start with the most-used method of Recompose: compose
+Let’s start with the most-used method of Recompose: compose.

 compose

-, we can compose multiple higher-order components into a single higher-order component.
+With compose, we can compose multiple higher-order components into a single higher-order component.

-, we can now express the application of our HOCs like this:
+In our scenario, with compose, we can now express the application of our HOCs like this:

 import { compose } from "recompose";